 NEO was initiated in 2014 and started on GitHub in 2015, the mainnet launched in October 2016, and we’re already approaching our two-year anniversary.
 The founders are Erik Zhang and Da Hongfei.
 Today, the NEO blockchain is one of the most widely used and up and running blockchain projects.
 It doesn’t use the Proof of Work mechanism.
 Instead, it applies the Delegated Byzantine Fault Tolerance (dBFT).
-We also have a dual-token model which consist of NEO and GAS.
+We also have a dual-token model that consist of NEO and GAS.
 NEO is used for governance and GAS for utility purposes.

 As a NEO token holder, you can be part of the governance and can vote on your preferred consensus note.
 With a GAS token, you can make a smart contract deployment.
 So, both dBFT and the dual-token model mechanism are unique in the whole ecosystem.
 Even though a lot of blockchain protocols are claiming to enable the functionality of smart contracts like NEO, none of them, as far as I know, are based on dBFT and apply the dual-token model.

 We have a unique smart contract system.
-It uses a virtual machine which is totally different from existing virtual machines.
+It uses a virtual machine that is totally different from existing virtual machines.
 It’s open-source so everyone can check out the functionality of the NEO smart contract.
 It is different from Ethereum which only enables the Solidity programing language.
 NEO enables developers from different programming language backgrounds to write a contract in C##, Microsoft.net, Java, Kotlin, Go, and Python.

 In a market of 20 to 50 billion dollars a year this could be huge